240 Rosie the Riveter

 Misses XS-2XL

 The heroic working women of World War II inspired this factory wardrobe of camp shirt, pleated slacks, and overalls with sweetheart bib.
 Rosie the Riveter was the fictional character pictured in posters to recruit women into the work force during World War II in the late 1940's.
 Women started working in large numbers building airplanes, slacks or overalls, and "utility clothes" became the uniform of Rosie and her colleagues.
-Folkwear pays tribute to the accomplishments of the heroic women with this hard working wardrobe of Shirt, Overalls, and Slacks to sew.
+Folkwear pays tribute to the accomplishments of the heroic women with this hard-working wardrobe of Shirt, Overalls, and Slacks to sew.
 This sewing pattern includes historical information and instructions for the knitted sweater and a crocheted snood to keep hair in place.

 The Shirt is styled from men's sport shirts and is know today as a "camp" shirt.
 It is a timeless shirt made in crisp white cotton, and lots of fun made in extra-large in bright tropical prints or patterns.